vegaprotocol/specs/non-protocol-specs/0002-NP-TOKT-token_v2.md

 1. Deployment/activation of the token contract will automatically issue tokens based on the wallet balances of the V1 token at deployment time
 1. The contract owner must be able to assign vesting tranches for auto-issued tokens
 1. Tokens held by a single address may comprise tokens in multiple tranches
-1. Each address receiving auto-issed tokens may have a different vesting tranche
+1. Each address receiving auto-issued tokens may have a different vesting tranche
 1. Auto-issued tokens with no assigned vesting tranche must remain locked

 ## 3. Issuance mechanics